datakind/permanent-colandr-back/pdfestrian/README.md

 ### getLocations

-getLocations returns the list of suggested locations the study took place, and the senteces they were extracted from:
+getLocations returns the list of suggested locations the study took place, and the sentences they were extracted from:

 ```
 hostname:post/getLocations/$recordid